 The route will take you about 1-hour to complete, plus any time you wish to spend admiring the artwork.

-Enjoy a Picnic in the Royal Botanical Gardens
+Things to do with kids in Melbourne: Enjoy a Picnic in the Royal Botanical Gardens

 One of the many reasons why Melbourne has consistently been voted one of the most livable cities in the world is the huge number of green spaces throughout the city.
 One of the largest of these is the Royal Botanical Gardens of Victoria, a lush, vibrant green space with flora from all across the globe.